 6. Princeton Lavender Farm – Princeton, NJ

-In 2021, the Smith’s plan on introducing 50 new beehives to the farm as well.
+In 2021, the Smiths added a traditional New England post-and-beam barn, along with a pony and alpacas, making the farm an even more inviting, family-friendly destination.
 While picking the lavender is prohibited, guests are encouraged to walk the fields, picnic on the property, and interact with the animals.
-In lieu of admission tickets, Princeton Lavender Farm requires a minimum $10 purchase per adult and $5 minimum purchase for kids at their farm stand.
+Princeton Lavender Farm charges a $5 admission fee per person ages three and up.
 For those looking to take home lavender plants, the farm sells buckets of all four varieties on sight.

 7. Mad Lavender Farm – Milford, NJ